-The application should include a project budget (see Attachment F) with all applicable justifications using the provided template.
-The project budget and justification should be directly aligned with the work plan and project description.
-All expenses should relate directly to achieving the key grant outcomes.
-The budget should reflect a 12-month period.
-Personnel charges must be based on actual, not budgeted labor.
-Salaries and other expenditures budgeted for in the grant must be for services that will occur during the 12-month grant period.
+The application should include a project budget (see Attachment F) with justification using the provided template and include modified total direct costs (MTDC).
+The project budget and budget justification should be directly aligned with the work plan and project description.
+All expenses should relate directly to achieving the key grant outcomes, including the following activities: